 When David Ramsey started writing and recording music early in the pandemic, he didn’t want to leave any room for doubt as to what people could expect from the project.

-As a result, Bone Knife’s pummeling, heavy metal sound informs everything from its gruesome name to and especially Ramsey’s horror film-indebted lyrics, which draw from a lifetime of exposure to slasher films.
+As a result, Bone Knife’s pummeling, heavy metal sound informs everything from its gruesome name to the accompanying album artwork and especially Ramsey’s horror film-indebted lyrics, which draw from a lifetime of exposure to slasher films.
 (Ramsey said he first watched “Friday the 13th” at age 7.)

 Ramsey has played in a variety of bands over his three-plus decades in music, with the lone consistent being his consistency.
 So, when the coronavirus hit, he couldn’t slow down, continuing to write and record songs even through the earliest months of lockdown.